How to Bend EMT Conduit: A Beginner’s Step-by-Step Guide

 What is the most common mistake when learning how to bend EMT conduit?

-The most common mistake is miscalculating bender take-up, leading to incorrect stub-up lengths.
-The second is failing to apply even pressure, which results in a twisted or “dog-legged” bend.
+The most common mistake is miscalculating bender take-up or failing to verify the value on the specific bender being used, which leads to incorrect stub-up lengths.
+The second most common is failing to apply even pressure, which results in a twisted or “dog-legged” bend.
 Avoiding conduit dog legs is a sign of a skilled electrician.

 Can you use Romex (Type NM cable) inside liquid tight conduit?